50 Pop Culture Events That Will Get You More Than Excited for 2019

 Maybe it's all your favorite musicians who are getting ready to hit the road and perform their biggest hits in your neighborhood.

-Or perhaps its a certain TV show that's finally coming back that you have to watch live.
+Or perhaps its that TV show that's finally coming back that you have to watch live.
 No spoilers, please!

 Whatever the case may be, we pulled together 50 pop culture events that people will be talking about in the weeks and months to come.